lamound2407-jpg/abide/ARCHITECTURE.md

 **Protected time — soft, not hard:** the `protected: true` flag on `calendarEvents` is a *default warning*, not a lock.
 Every new task or event carries a `bypassProtected: boolean` (surfaced as a toggle right in the capture flow) — on, it schedules without asking; off (the default), the app just checks before letting something land in that window.
 The blocks themselves (`day`, `start`, `end`, `label`) are user-editable data, not hardcoded — add, edit, or delete them from **Settings**.

-**Notification Center vs. Settings:** these are siblings, both reachable from the bottom of the Insights tab, not nested inside each other.
-Notification Center is about *what already happened / what's about to* (a feed + per-category on/off toggles: task reminders, calendar alerts, weekly review nudge, journal streak, goal milestones).
+**Reminders / Notification Center vs. Settings:** Reminders is a first-class navigation tab and the Notification Center can also be reached from Insights.
+It is about *what already happened / what's about to* (a feed + per-category on/off toggles: task reminders, calendar alerts, weekly review nudge, journal streak, goal milestones).
 Settings is about *configuration* (appearance, protected time blocks, calendar management shortcut, account).
 In Firestore: `users/{uid}.notificationPrefs: {...}` and the `protectedBlocks` collection already described above.

 **Reminders/alerts:** each task's `reminders: [{ offsetMinutes }]` array (already in the model above) drives **Firebase Cloud Messaging** push notifications — a Cloud Function runs on a schedule, finds tasks whose reminder time has arrived, and pushes a notification to whichever devices you're logged into (phone, iPad, laptop via web push).
 No separate reminders system to maintain — it's the same task data, just watched.